TI-Toolkit/basiclings/lessons/list-optimizations/0004-lists-find-a-pattern-easy.md

 # Find a Pattern (easy)
-List constants often have patterns.
-Ask "what do the elements of this list have in common?" or "can I express this as a sequence?".
+List constants often have exploitable patterns.
+Ask "what do the elements of this list have in common?" and "can I express this as a sequence?".

 _Hint: Remember that the color constants are just numbers.
 What operations can you do on lists of numbers?_